Restoring a Cluster

 To restore a cluster from the Console, click on Backup / Restore under the Cluster’s menu on the sidebar.

 Then under the Restore tab, click on the Start Restore button.

 When restoring a cluster, you may choose to:

 - Restore all data or only selected tables

 - If restoring a subset of tables, the cluster schema will still be restored in its entirety and therefore the schemas for any non-restored keyspaces and tables will still be applied.
 However, only backup data for the selected tables will be restored.

-- The restore process will use the latest backup data for each node, up to the specified point-in-time.
+- The restore process will use the latest backup data for each node, up to the specified date and time specified in the Date field.
 If restoring a cluster with Continuous Backup enabled, then commit logs will also be restored.